 If you want to get rid of your ant problem, the best way is to call All-Natural Pest Elimination to come in and survey your home, assess your damage, and give you an estimate of the treatment.
 However, there are some things you can do to help keep them away.

 - Clear any dead wood away from your home, keep areas where you have mulched away from your home.

 - Look for areas of your home where wood is moist or getting moldy and fix the source of the moisture.

 - Plant flora around your home because most insects do not like strong smells.
 If you plant flowers and other fragrant plants around your home, it helps keep ants and many other insects away from your home.
 Examples of these kinds of plants include tobacco plants, plants that produce essential oils, rosemary, thyme, sage, basil, lavender, and lilac, just to name a few.
 You can look up other insect-repelling plants online to see which plants will grow in your area.

-Remember if you suspect you have a carpenter ant problem, call the professionals at All-Natural Pest Elimination at 877-662-2449 to help, so you can breathe easier knowing damaging and harmful insects have been eliminated form your home safely and effectively.
+Remember if you suspect you have a carpenter ant problem, call the carpenter ant pest control expert, All-Natural Pest Elimination at 877-662-2449 to help, so you can breathe easier knowing damaging and harmful insects have been eliminated from your home safely and effectively.
 Call All-Natural Pest Elimination today!